Denis1gn/portfolio/README.md

 ## Portfolio
-Hello, my name is Denis Ignatov and I enjoy working with data.
+Hello, my name is Denis Ignatov and I enjoy working with data and finances.
 I love application of statistics and math to provide insights for growth of projects and financial results, solving business issues.
 I am fan of innovations and believe in rational developement, dedicated my academic research to VC, blitz-scaling and questions of behavioral economics.

 ## Tableau dashboards
 <p>-Cash flow analysis